jchancel/jdeation-designer/README.md

    inkscape:version="0.92.1 r15371"
    sodipodi:docname="espixel_pops.svg">

-* Use stroke sizes of less than .5 millimeters.
-* No embedded images or fonts.
-Everything must be converted to Paths.
 * When creating mounting holes use the following sized holes:
   * For 3mm screw / standoff - hole size should be 2.7 millimeters